 1. Ankle Sprains and Strains

-One of the most unusual reasons people wonder, “Why do I even have an ache at the side of my foot?” is due to ankle sprains or lines.
-An ankle sprain happens whilst the ligaments that aid the ankle joint are stretched or torn, normally from a surprising twist or flip.
-This can cause aches at the facet of the foot, in conjunction with swelling, bruising, and issues on the foot.
+Sprains or lines are some of the unconventional reasons one may always wonder, “Why do I even have an ache at the side of my foot?”
+A sprain of the ankle occurs when the ligaments that support the ankle joint are stretched or torn, usually from a sudden twist or turn.
+This may cause aches along the side of the foot, accompanied by swelling, bruising, and problems with the foot.

 2. Stress Fractures